Mathematical notebook entry with static MathJax rendering.

 Steps to find a confidence interval

-Find an estimator for θ^ for θ
+Find an estimator for for

-Determine the (asymptotic) distribution of θ^
+Determine the (asymptotic) distribution of

-Compute a confidence interval for θ based on θ^ with level α
+Compute a confidence interval for based on with level

 Delta method